BasileKoko/webhook/README.md

 A server-side hook script called post-receive has been created.
 This hook should be added to the server where the repository is hosted.
 It should run when change occurs on the defined repository.
-I am still looking into how to implement this step.
+I am still looking into the right way to implement this step.

 To ensure that the script works as I expect,
 I create a separate file called webhook.rb and a test file webhook_spec.rb to test it.